TakeMeWithU/Stage2021/README.md

 - Please pay attention to the following:

 ### 3-1 HDM-Network-Docker
-- Create file .env in duplicate with .env.examples or juste rename .env.examples to .env
+- Create file .env with/or duplicate with .env.examples or juste rename .env.examples to .env
 - Change path to your folder Website in file .env:

 ```
 PROJECT_WEBSITE_PATH=/home/{path}
 ```

-- Delete 3 lines in /nginx/default.conf:
+- Delete the 3 lines in /nginx/default.conf to run locally:
 ```
 if ( $host !~ ^www\. ) {
   return 301 $scheme://www.$host$request_uri;